 \begin{prop} Let $E/\QQ$ be an elliptic curve with complex multiplication by an order $\mathcal{O}\neq\ZZ[\zeta_3]$ of a quadratic imaginary field $K$.
 Next, let $p\geq 3$ be a prime such that $p\nmid {\rm disc}(\mathcal{O})$.
 Then, $\Im\bar\rho_{E,p}$ is conjugate to

 \end{prop}

 The point of this proposition is that in these cases the mod $p$ images is as large as possible.
-This is useful because we know that in these cases $\Im\bar\rho_{E,p}$ is its image in $\PGL_2(\ZZ/p\ZZ)$ is genuinely dihedral and has easily computable size.
-From all the work we have done up till now, we know that that $\Im\bar\rho_{E,p}$ will be nilpotent exactly when its image in $\PGL_2(\ZZ/p\ZZ)$ is a 2-group.
+This is useful because we know that in these cases the image of $\Im\bar\rho_{E,p}$ of in $\PGL_2(\ZZ/p\ZZ)$ is dihedral by Proposition~\ref{prop:ProjIm} and has easily computable size.
+Remark~\ref{rem:nilprojim} and Example~\ref{ex:WhenDnIsNilp} now imply that $\Im\bar\rho_{E,p}$ is nilpotent exactly when its image in $\PGL_{2}(\ZZ/p\ZZ)$ is a $2$-group.

 Since $|C_s^+(p)| = 2(p-1)^2$ while $|C_{ns}^+(p)| = 2(p^2-1)$, we have that $\Im\bar\rho_{E,p}$ is nilpotent if it equals $C_{s}^{+}(p)$ and $p$ is a Fermat prime, or if it equals $C_{ns}^{+}(p)$ and $p$ is a Mersenne prime.